Twitch (Ministry album): Style and composition

-Musically, Twitch is more abrasive and beat-driven than preceding Ministry releases, stepping away from the pop-oriented sound of With Sympathy, and incorporating elements from the growing industrial scene of the mid-1980s instead.
-Various authors wrote that the album's overall sound is at times reminiscent of Ministry's contemporary acts in Europe, Cabaret Voltaire and Front 242.
-It is described as an electronica, industrial, and EBM/industrial dance record which also contains material ascribed to the two latter genres, as well as dance-pop, dub, eurodisco, noise rock and synthpop.
-Jourgensen's English-accented singing, while carried over from With Sympathy, was approached with distortion effects.
-Twitch was also the first Ministry record featuring use of sampling, which became one of Ministry's trademarks over the years.
+Twitch is more abrasive and beat-driven than Ministry's previous works, moving away from the pop-oriented sound of With Sympathy, and incorporating elements from the growing industrial scene of the mid-1980s.
+The album's sound is reminiscent of Ministry's contemporary acts in Europe, such as Cabaret Voltaire and Front 242.
+It is mainly an EBM album, with aggressive industrial tracks like “We Believe”, “Where You at Now?/Crash And Burn/Twitch” and brighter synth-pop on “Over the Shoulder”, “All Day Remix” and “The Angel”.
+Twitch has also been described as electronica, dub, Eurodisco and noise rock.
+Jourgensen's English-accented singing, while carried over from With Sympathy, now has distortion effects.
+It's also the first Ministry record to use sampling, which became one of their trademarks over the years.
 The production also features the use of white noise and distortion.

 The opening track, "Just Like You", is cited by Jourgensen as his “first real political Ministry song”.
 “We Believe” is described as a "sequencer hammerlock" and has been compared to the music of Nine Inch Nails.
 "All Day Remix" is a re-worked version of "All Day", originally the A-side from Wax Trax!'s 1985 single which included “Halloween”; drummer Stephen George and bassist Brad Hallen, who quit the band after 1984, were still credited for their contribution to the original track.
 "The Angel" features backing vocals from Jourgensen's then-wife Patty; though uncredited, their daughter Adrienne appears as a toddler in this track's intro.